AsoStrife/myLanguage/README.md

 	}

 	$language	= new Language();
 ?>

-This is really important for proper initialization of the class.
+This is very important for proper initialization of the class.